 Employment Prospects and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) predicts that job opportunities for purchasing managers, and buyers and purchasing agents, will only increase by 1% and 2% between 2014 and 2024, respectively.
-Median annual wages for purchasing managers were $108,120 as of May 2015, according to the BLS, while all purchasing agents and buyers earned a median salary of $59,620.
+The U.S. Bureau of Labor Statistics (BLS) predicts that job opportunities for purchasing managers, and buyers and purchasing agents, will increase by 4% and decrease by 6% between 2018 and 2028, respectively.
+Median annual wages for purchasing managers were $118,940 as of May 2018, according to the BLS, while all purchasing agents and buyers earned a median salary of $62,750.

 The Alliance of Merger & Acquisition Advisors (AM&AA) offers various continuing education resources for acquisition business professionals, including conferences, webinars, and printed publications.
 Additionally, the organization sponsors a professional credential, the Certified Merger & Acquisition Advisor (CM&AA), which can be obtained by completing a one-week training program and application process.